 Upon arrival at your physical exam, the doctor’s staff will photocopy your driver’s license so they can prove who was examined and you will be asked to fill out a form with your personal information and your injuries.

-A typical exam consists of the doctor asking you questions for 2-3 minutes and then examining you for 2-3 minutes for a total of 5 minutes.
+A typical exam consists of the doctor asking you questions for 2-3 minutes and then examining you for 2-3 minutes for a total of 5 to 15 minutes.
 Most plaintiffs are shocked to find out how short the exam is and wonder how the defense doctor can write an honest report after a 5-minute exam.
-The answer is that the doctor is not paid to write an honest unbiased report.
+The answer is that the doctor is not paid to write an honest report.

 The report is supposed to be biased but insurance doctors are well known for “extreme bias”, lying and more.
 Just ask your own doctor.
 I have friends who are doctors who could use some more money but they think it’s immoral to do insurance exams because they don’t want to be pressured into writing false reports.

 Why would an insurance exam doctor agree to write a report either with lies or hiding the truth?
 How much do you think an insurance exam doctor can earn from doing these exams?